aipx-proto/perspective-carousel/README.md

 ```

 To integrate into React, you can copy paste the source code under `/src/perspective-carouse/` into your project.
+See reference implementation on StackBlitz: https://stackblitz.com/edit/perspective-carousel-react?file=src%2Fmain.tsx

-More examples available in `/index.html`.
+More examples are available in `/index.html`.
 You can run a local dev server to play with them live:

 ```bash
 npm install